Waqar-107/Waqar-107/README.md

 <br/><br/>

-- 🌱 I will be joining Arizona State University in Fall 22 to start my Ph.D. in CS
+- 🌱 Ph.D. student at the School of Computing and Augmented Intelligence, ASU.

 - 👨‍💻 All of my projects are available at [https://waqar-107.github.io/portfolio](https://waqar-107.github.io/portfolio/#/)